qheilmann/CommandAPI-docs/docs/en/incompatible-versions.md

 Running functions generated via the `FunctionArgument` on Minecraft version **1.20.3** and **1.20.4** will always return a value of 1, regardless of whether the command succeeds, fails, or returns a result.
 (Works normally on 1.20.2 and below).
 Trying to retrieve the list of commands in a function on Minecraft version **1.20.3** and **1.20.4** will always return an empty array.

-## CommandAPI behavior with respect to Minecraft version
+## CommandAPI behavior with respect to a Minecraft version

 ### Minecraft version 1.16 and beyond